 Thus side by side with the growth of military burdens rise waves of popular discontent threatening a social revolution.
-Such are the consequences of the so-called armed peace of Europe-slow destruction in consequence of expenditure on preparations for war, or swift destruction in the event of war-in both events convulsions in the social order.45 major concern, expression by founding and financing the first International Museum of War and Peace in Lucerne, in neutral Switzerland.46 But it had to close as early as 1912.
+Such are the consequences of the so-called armed peace of Europe-slow destruction in consequence of expenditure on preparations for war, or swift destruction in the event of war-in both events convulsions in the social order.

+The only alternatives were to disarm or to find a way of guaranteeing peace.
+Shortly before his death, Bloch was able to give this, his major concern, expression by founding and financing the first International Museum of War and Peace in Lucerne, in neutral Switzerland.
+But it had to close as early as 1912.
 Did Jean de Bloch want to create a memorial for himself?
 He almost won the first Nobel Peace Prize.
 His message, which is still relevant today, is that in every case, and for everyone involved, modern war is a political, military, economic, social, and human catastrophe.